 Surgery is the main treatment in nearly every case of thyroid cancer, except for some anaplastic thyroid cancers.
 If thyroid cancer is diagnosed by a fine needle aspiration (FNA) biopsy, surgery to remove the tumor and all or part of the remaining thyroid gland is usually recommended.

-This operation is sometimes used to treat differentiated (papillary or follicular) thyroid cancers that are small and show no signs of spread beyond the thyroid gland.
+A lobectomy is an operation that removes the lobe containing the cancer, usually along with the isthmus (the small piece of the gland that acts as a bridge between the left and right lobes).
+It is sometimes used to treat differentiated (papillary or follicular) thyroid cancers that are small and show no signs of spread beyond the thyroid gland.
 It is also sometimes used to diagnose thyroid cancer if an FNA biopsy result doesn’t provide a clear diagnosis (see Tests for Thyroid Cancer).

-After a thyroidectomy (and possibly radioactive iodine [radioiodine] therapy), you will need to take daily thyroid hormone (levothyroxine) pills.
-But one advantage of this surgery over lobectomy is that your doctor can most often watch you for disease recurrence afterward using radioiodine scans and thyroglobulin blood tests.
+After a near-total or total thyroidectomy, you will need to take daily thyroid hormone (levothyroxine) pills.
+But one advantage of this surgery over lobectomy is that your doctor will be able to check for recurrence (cancer coming back) afterward using radioiodine scans and thyroglobulin blood tests.

 If cancer has spread to nearby lymph nodes in the neck, these will be removed at the same time surgery is done on the thyroid.
 This is especially important for treatment of medullary thyroid cancer and for anaplastic cancer (when surgery is an option).

-For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine (see the section about radioactive iodine [radioiodine] therapy).
+For papillary or follicular cancer where only 1 or 2 enlarged lymph nodes are thought to contain cancer, the enlarged nodes may be removed and any small deposits of cancer cells that may be left are then treated with radioactive iodine.
+(See Radioactive Iodine [Radioiodine] Therapy.)
 More often, several lymph nodes near the thyroid are removed in an operation called a central compartment neck dissection.
 Removal of even more lymph nodes, including those on the side of the neck, is called a modified radical neck dissection.

 Complications are less likely to happen when your operation is done by an experienced thyroid surgeon.
 Patients who have thyroid surgery are often ready to leave the hospital within a day after the operation.
 Potential complications of thyroid surgery include: